jamesfolberth/jupyterhub_AWS_deployment/README.md

    cd && mkdir repos && cd repos
    git clone https://github.com/jamesfolberth/NGC_STEM_camp_AWS.git
    cd NGC_STEM_camp_AWS/jupyterhub
-   ###cp -r NGC_STEM_camp_AWS ~/deploy
    ```

+   * Optionally NAT port 443 to 8443 to be served by the hub.
+We may put nginx on the front end to route to both the hub and a (simple) webserver.
+     ```bash
+     sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to 8443
+     ```

    * We haven't yet built Docker containers for the notebook instances, but we can still test out the hub a bit.
-Start up the hub with `sudo ./start.sh`.
+Start up the hub with `./start.sh`, which will set up a few environment variables and then run `sudo jupyterhub`.
+The script uses `ec2-metadata` to get the running instance's public hostname.

      Point your browser to `https://{PUBLIC_IPv4ADDR}:8443`.
 You should see a warning that the connection is untrusted (because we're using a self-signed SSL cert), but you can proceed.
 You should see a Google authentication page, which, once authenticated, will pass you to the main Jupyterhub page, where you can start a server, view the control panel, etc.

      Since we haven't built the notebook server Docker containers, clicking "Start My Server" should error out (500).
 If we didn't authenticate properly (perhaps the email in `/srv/jupyterhub/userlist` is misspelled), you'll see an error 403.